NREL/rdtools/docs/sphinx/source/index.rst

 both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
 Best results are obtained with higher frequency data.

-Full examples are worked out in the example notebooks in the :ref:`examples`.
+Full examples are worked out in the notebooks shown in :ref:`examples`.

 To report issues, contribute code, or suggest improvements to this documentation, visit the RdTools development repository on `github`_.